-The OCD Program at Baylor Medicine embraces diversity and inclusion, and recognizes our responsibility to foster an open, welcoming environment where patients, trainees, faculty, and staff of all backgrounds and identities can be their authentic selves.
-We value the benefits that arise from diverse experiences and are committed to providing programs that expose some to new knowledge while supporting others as they connect to their identities.
+The OCD Program at Baylor Medicine embraces diversity and inclusion and recognizes our responsibility to foster an open, welcoming environment where patients, trainees, faculty, and staff of all backgrounds and identities can be their authentic selves.
+We value the benefits that arise from diverse experiences and are committed to providing programs that support patients of all backgrounds and levels of identity formation in exploring and connecting with their identities.
 We also strive to acknowledge the complexity of intersecting identities by respecting the uniqueness of each individual.

 Many who are diagnosed with obsessive-compulsive disorder (OCD) live in fear of being contaminated by germs and for their overall health on a regular basis, which can be heightened during a global pandemic.